-A Hong Kong or Mainland China based fulfilment center can help you distribute products directly from the factory to customers all over the world.
+A Hong Kong or Mainland China-based fulfillment center can help you distribute products directly from the factory to customers all over the world.

 In addition, we also cover the following: